 My dog, Scrappy is the last of a large pack of dogs that l had the privilege of having the company of over the last twenty years; she was the last pack member to come on board.
-She turned 14 at the end of November last year , and she has proven to be a loving loyal companion of mine for every single one of those days – she has never betrayed me, or let me down and has loved me unconditionally without question.
+She turned 14 at the end of November last year , and she has proven to be a loving loyal companion of mine for every single one of those 14= years – she has never betrayed me, or let me down and has loved me unconditionally without question.
 She is a hardy breed, an Australian Sheep dog crossed with a Staffy – she is as hard as nails, but as soft as putty with her affections.

 An acrimonious divorce in 2007 split my beautiful pack up, the ex-wife took away half of my dogs in an attempt to cause me pain, and l never saw or heard from them again, and it was painful.
 My dogs have been my life, they have been there when humans simply were not enough company or were not there.
 So to lose 4 of my 8 was tough.
 However l had my four girls left.
 Sadly by 2009, l had lost two of those girls to old age, and sadder again, l lost my beloved Dora in 2014, which left Scrappy and me.